mediaopt/paypal-commercetools-connector/docs/README.md

 - Endpoint /paypal-commercetools-extension
   - this extension endpoint handles updates of payments of the type `paypal-payment-type` and customers of type `paypal-customer-type`.
   - updates to the fields `createOrderRequest`, `captureOrderRequest`, etc. will be handled by calling the corresponding PayPal endpoint and returning the response in the corresponding custom fields (e.g. `createOrderResponse`)
-  - the docs provide a [postman collection](paypal.postman_collection.json) to illustrate the payment and customer update actions to use.
+  - the docs provide a [Postman Collection](paypal.postman_collection.json) to illustrate the payment and customer update actions to use.
 The documentation for the collection can be found [here](PayPal.md).
 - Endpoint /paypal-webhooks
   - this extension handles webhook messages from PayPal
   - the messages will result in a status 200 response